atse0612/Side-Projects-For-Fun/README.md

 It will consist of different programming languages.

-This repository consists of data that analyzes on the following:
+This repository consists of data that analyzes the following:

 Affordable Care Act